 Offline v.s. online.
 Columns base show that the online mode trades compilation time and a few bugs for significantly increased throughput and reduced detection time.
-With less than 230s complication time, the online mode improves the throughput of Apache by about three times, and eliminates the offline detection time of about 1500s.
-It emits 22% fewer reports, but misses only one bug.
+With less than 230s complication time, the online mode improves the throughput of Apache by about three times, and eliminates the offline detection time of about 1400s.
+It emits 62% fewer true positives (all reports are true positives), but misses only one bug.
 A bug often triggers many reports, so NEONGOBY can still catch a bug as long as some of its reports are emitted.

 Delta checking.
-This optimization improves performance for both the offline and online modes without losing bugs (§5).
+This optimization improves performance for both the offline and online modes without losing bugs ($\S5$).
 We chose basicaa as the baseline.
-Columns delta show that delta checking reduces the detection time by 1.89% in the offline mode; it reduces compilation time by 16.46% and increases the throughput by 4.19% in the online mode.
+Columns delta show that delta checking reduces the detection time by 12.29% in the offline mode; it reduces compilation time by 16.46% and increases the throughput by 4.19% in the online mode.
 The improvements would be even larger if a user incrementally checks her refinements to her alias analysis.